-The TFTC Mentoring Program has now been successfully running for three years – starting with 22 people, the program has now grown to over 90 participants.
-We are proud to announce that the TFTC Mentoring Program won the Essington Lewis award at the Defence and Industry Gala Awards held in Canberra this year.
+The TFTC Mentoring Program has now been successfully running for four years – starting with 22 people, the program has now grown to over 90 participants.
+We are proud to announce that the TFTC Mentoring Program won the Essington Lewis award at the Defence and Industry Gala Awards held in Canberra.

 The Essington Lewis Awards sponsored by ADM and CASG are designed to recognise excellence in the degree to which industry and CASG have worked together in a spirit of collaboration to overcome challenges or problems.
 This collaboration has led to junior female engineers feeling part of a greater community as well as gaining more confidence and improving their communication skills.
 Mentors too, have made strong connections across both defence and Defence Industry.
 Over 70% of our mentors are returning mentors which is a strong indication of the quality of the program.